Nice to meet you.

 Create a clear communication plan

 Any method of communication that’s expected to be used should be documented in a company’s communication plan.
-This plan should delineate when to employ asynchronous methods as opposed to synchronous ones, how communication should be prioritized, and any information about expected response times.
+This plan should delineate when to employ asynchronous methods instead of synchronous ones, how communication should be prioritized, and any information about expected response times.

 Incorporate synchronous communication